The 10 best jockeys in the world

 Home base: Britain

 Doyle has been a quality rider for many years.
 You just know that Godolphin only allow the best horsemen to don the famous blue colours and Doyle has been retained by the giant training operation since 2014.
+He left Godolphin to ride for the Emir of Qatar’s Wathnan racing in 2024.
 Doyle was also the choice jockey of the Queen at the 2019 Royal Ascot meeting, where he rode Magnetic Charm to a second placing in the Sandringham Stakes.

 Doyle has won many group 1 races in England, Ireland, France and Dubai.
 His mother Jacqueline was a horse trainer and his sister Sophie also rides.
-Born in 1988, Doyle is at the peak of his powers and is one of the jockeys you want to see steering your horse when the money is on.
+Born in 1988, Doyle is one of the jockeys you want to see steering your horse when the money is on.

 Maxime Guyon